Manage model lifecycle in Unity Catalog

 List and search models

-You can list registered models in Unity Catalog with MLflow’s search_registered_models() Python API:
+To get a list of registered models in Unity Catalog, use MLflow’s search_registered_models() Python API:

 client=MlflowClient()